 - Course schedule indicates the day when the course starts, however in the course “NOTE” it is stated when the course is actually being taught (the “NOTE” is available in the syllabus next to the timetable of the course).

 - Registration through regular course registration – Course Registration Guide (in pictures) here.

 b) those, you can choose during the semester (i.e. Extra-semestral courses)

 - Offered usually during or after the semester period, announced by Exchange office

 - Registration through the extra-semestral course registration

-International students can choose from a wide range of sports courses offered by the University of Economics, Prague, for free (the same courses are also offered to the Czech students, which means you can meet new friends from the Czech Republic very easily there).
+International students can choose from a wide range of sports courses offered by the Prague University of Economics and Business, for free (the same courses are also offered to the Czech students, which means you can meet new friends from the Czech Republic very easily there).
 BBA students have to do one semester of a sports course as a compulsory part of their study plan.